Meldindavidsabu/AWS-End-To-EndCalculation-Application./README.md

 # AWSEndToEndCalculationapplication.
-A simple end to end applucation built using AWS services.
+A simple end to end application built using AWS services.
+The AWS End to End Calculation App is a serverless application built using various Amazon Web Services (AWS) components.
+It enables users to perform  simple power calculation remotely through a user-friendly interface.
+The app leverages services like Amazon Amplify, AWS Lambda, Amazon API Gateway, Amazon DynamoDB, and AWS Identity and Access Management (IAM).